coreyflynn/proteomics/README.md

 f   (optional): ex - f={"protein names":1,"_id":0}
                 An object containing boolean values of whether or not to include said fields.
-Defaults to showing all fields. d   (optional): ex - d=gene names
+Defaults to showing all fields.
-                DOES NOT USE QUOTES.
-Overrides f param, returns only given field, and only distinct values of that field.
 ```